' How Does Bankruptcy Affect Mortgage? - Robert M. Geller

 Managing Unrealistic Mortgages after the Housing Bubble Burst

 So what should you do if you are facing foreclosure or considering bankruptcy and you have a second mortgage?
-You might have the opportunity to take advantage of the bankruptcy provision on second mortgages, but chances are it will be tough without the guidance of an experienced bankruptcy attorney.
+You might have the opportunity to take advantage of the bankruptcy provision on second mortgages.
+However, chances are it will be tough without the guidance of an experienced bankruptcy attorney.

-If you have questions about second mortgages and how they are handled in bankruptcy, or questions about bankruptcy in general, we can help.
+Do you have questions about second mortgages and how they are handled in bankruptcy?
+Do you have questions about bankruptcy in general?
+We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to schedule a consultation.

 Archive